 The sanctions available to the Adjudication Panel assign include, but are not limited to, the following:

-- College Suspension: The Panel may recommend suspension to the DoS/VPSA.
-During the suspension period, the student is prohibited from being present on or at College property, functions, events and activities without prior written approval from the CA. The Panel may also assign specific sanctions, such as a professional assessment or community service, for completion during the suspension period.
-While suspended, students may transfer up 18 credits taken at another institution, subject to the usual review by the Registrar.
-The College follows the refund practices for personal leaves.
-Further information may be found on the Bursar’s Office website at http://www.skidmore.edu/bursar/withdrawal/index.php.
+- College suspension: The panel may recommend suspension to the DoS/VPSA.
+During the suspension period, the student is prohibited from being present on or at college property, functions, events and activities without prior written approval from the CA. The panel may also assign specific sanctions, such as a professional assessment or community service, for completion during the suspension period.
+While suspended, students may transfer up 18 credits taken at another institution, subject to the usual review by the registrar.
+The college follows the refund practices for personal leaves.
+Further information may be found on the Bursar’s Office website at https://www.skidmore.edu/bursar/withdrawal/index.php.
 A decision for suspension constitutes a recommendation to the DoS/VPSA, who will consider whether to accept or modify the recommendation.
 Students wishing to return from a suspension must contact the CA by the date specified in their outcome letter in order to commence the readmission processes.

 A student who fails to comply with assigned sanctions will generally be placed on hold and may receive additional, more substantial sanctions.
 In the case of graduating seniors, students may not receive diplomas or transcripts or participate in the graduation ceremony until completion of all sanction requirements, unless specifically permitted by the Adjudication Panel.

-For crimes of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C. § 1092(f)(1)(f)(i)(i)- (viii), Skidmore shall make a notation on the transcript of a Responding Student found responsible after a conduct process that they were “suspended after a finding of responsibility for a code of conduct violation” or “expelled after a finding of responsibility for a code of conduct violation.”
-For the Responding Student who withdraws from Skidmore while such conduct charges are pending, and declines to complete the disciplinary process Skidmore shall make a notation on the transcript of such students that they “withdrew with conduct charges pending.”
-Students who are suspended after a finding of responsibility for a Code of Conduct violation may submit a written appeal to the Dean of Students/Vice President of Student Affairs requesting that the transcript notation be removed from their transcript.
+For crimes of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C. § 1092(f)(1)(f)(i)(i)–(viii), Skidmore College shall make a notation on the transcript of a responding student found responsible after a conduct process that they were “suspended after a finding of responsibility for a code of conduct violation” or “expelled after a finding of responsibility for a code of conduct violation.”
+For the responding student who withdraws from Skidmore College while such conduct charges are pending, and declines to complete the disciplinary process, the college shall make a notation on the transcript of such students that they “withdrew with conduct charges pending.”
+Students who are suspended after a finding of responsibility for a code of conduct violation may submit a written appeal to the dean of students/vice president of student affairs requesting that the transcript notation be removed from their transcript.
 Such a notation may not be removed from a student’s transcript prior to one year after conclusion of the suspension.
 Notations for expulsion will not be removed.
 If a finding of responsibility is vacated for any reason, any such transcript notation shall be removed.

 - *Campus Safety: 518-580-5566